Best UHP Summer Tires 2026: 6 Top Picks

 Shop on Amazon: Check Current Amazon Availability ➜

-1) Michelin Pilot Sport 4S — Best Overall Blend of Performance, Comfort, and Lifespan
+1) Michelin Pilot Sport 4S — Best All-Around Pick in This Shortlist

 - Dry and wet performance: Built for confident warm-weather grip in dry and rainy conditions.